 He Said It!
 I Did It!
 Lesson 1: Have a Vision

-In 2005, Georgia United Methodist Foundation Board of Trustee Charles W. Buffington Jr. and his son, Charles W. Buffington III, did what many aspire to do: They co-authored and published a book.
+In 2005, former Georgia United Methodist Foundation Board of Trustee Charles W. Buffington Jr. and his son, Charles W. Buffington III, did what many aspire to do: They co-authored and published a book.
 “He Said It!
 I Did It!” takes readers on a journey to financial freedom and a life of abundance that honors God.

 In the first lesson of a ten-part series, this father-son duo emphasizes the importance of having a vision for your life.
 They cite famous visionaries including Martin Luther King Jr., Richard Allen, President John F. Kennedy, the Apostle Paul, President Abraham Lincoln, and the ultimate visionary of all time, Jesus Christ.
 What follows is a series of steps you can take to achieve your spiritual and financial goals.